Last updated on November 3rd, 2021

 The company behind the proposed mine, Northern Dynasty Minerals, projects the mine could employ as many as 2000 people generated up to $500 million in revenues over its lifespan.

-sure, it will create some jobs for a few generation and that’s a lot of dough – but at what cost?
+sure, it will create some jobs for a few generations and lots of money – but at what cost?
 The mine could operate for 30 years, or maybe even a hundred, but the benefits of jobs and profits come at a high cost.

 Bristol Bay is a remote region whose survival is invariably tied to the health of its biggest resource – its fisheries, and in particular its abundant salmon populations.

 Commercial fishermen, fish processing plant workers and employees of other local businesses owe their livelihoods to the bay’s bounty.

 In addition to having the world’s most prolific salmon fishery, this region also supports whitefish, northern pike, Dolly Varden, lake trout, rainbow trout, Arctic char and halibut, providing over 75 percent of the jobs in a place where there are few other employment opportunities.